 - 2 cups powdered sugar

-- 1/2 of an 8 oz. tub of Cool Whip (Do not thaw, keep frozen)
+- 4 ounces Cool Whip (Do not thaw, keep frozen)

 - 3 squares of Baker’s Semi-Sweet Chocolate